omundy/dig245-swiss-design/README.md

 1. Select an example of Swiss Design from [Swissted](https://www.swissted.com/) or [search for one](https://duckduckgo.com/?q=swiss+design+examples&iax=images&ia=images) that speaks to you
 1. Recreate the design for desktop, tablet, and mobile.
     1. Use type, shape, pen, etc. tools in [Figma](https://figma.com) to recreate art in the design.
     1. Use a [layout grid for each device size](https://help.figma.com/hc/en-us/articles/360040450513-Create-layout-grids-with-grids-columns-and-rows) in Figma.
+See also [Everything you need to know about layout grids in Figma](https://www.figma.com/best-practices/everything-you-need-to-know-about-layout-grids/) by Thomas Lowry
     1. The parts of your layout that use columns should fit within the Bootstrap grid layout.
     1. Refer to course *Web Typography & Swiss Design* slides as needed.

 ## Inspiration